 Xavier Musketeers NBA Players

 (1990), Brian Grant (1994), James Posey (1999), David West (2003) and even Jordan Crawford (2010).
-All of these
+All of these names might

 Byron Larkin, Tyrone Hill and Brian Grant.

 Xavier Musketeers Basketball Trivia

 As a competitor in the

 distance to be the Sixth Man at college basketball arenas across the country.

-The Xavier Musketeers know
+The Xavier Musketeers know what it's like

 and drive in the team's starting players.
 Anyone ready to get a true college basketball experience can head to Xavier University's

 Cintas Center in the weeks leading up to the end of the regular season to find a home venue exploding with excitement and

 true athletic achievement.
 Small schools are the stuff that Cinderella teams are made of during the NCAA Tournament, and you

 better believe the Xavier Musketeers are vying for that title with every postseason berth in the Big Dance.
 Fans of the Xavier

 Musketeers basketball team can expect the team to give it all they've got with every big game on the schedule, and there's

 never a dull moment at the Cintas Center in Cincinnati when the Musketeers are on the court.